Q. When does CISSMUN take place?

 Q. What schools participate in CISSMUN?

 Ans.
 The participants are drawn mostly from English-speaking international schools.
 Roughly one quarter of participating schools are from Shanghai itself, with many others from elsewhere in China.
-Nearly half of participating schools for CISSMUN IX came from other countries, including the United States, Honduras, Sweden, Myanmar, Germany, Japan, Korea, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.
+More than half of participating schools for CISSMUN VIII came from other countries, including the United States, Honduras, Sweden, Myanmar, Germany, Japan, Korea, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.

 Q. Does the conference have a website?